Was the dominance of morality usurped by responsibility at the beginning of the industrial era? (Nine Shift: Part 1 – Part 2 – Part 3).

 Creativity is a conversation – a tension – between individuals working on individual problems and the professional communities they belong to.

-Practices like personal knowledge management (PKM), and its potential for enhanced serendipity can give us the underlying structure to become better hackers and more creative.
+Practices like personal knowledge mastery (PKM), and its potential for enhanced serendipity can give us the underlying structure to become better hackers and more creative.
 Behaviour change comes through small, but consistent, changes in practice.
 So how do you move from responsibility, to creativity, and potentially to innovation?
 Play, explore and converse.
 But first you need to build a space to practice.
 PKM can be your cognitive sandbox.